-As the threat matures and the insurgent's weapons become more advanced, so too do the Stryker's. unit redeploys from Iraq into Kuwait.
-All reset actions in Kuwait are designed to mitigate risk to the 4month reset at home station.
+To meet the ARFORGEN timeline, Stryker reset activities begin when the and the insurgent's weapons become more advanced, so too do the Stryker's.

+As the threat matures

+unit redeploys from Iraq into Kuwait.
+All reset actions in Kuwait are designed to mitigate risk to the 4-month reset at home station.